Oaken Financial is an online bank in Canada offering a high-interest savings account and Guaranteed Investment Certificates (GICs).

 Oaken Financial Guaranteed Investment Certificates

-GICs are a savings vehicle that guarantees your principal and the interest rate you earn during a specific period of time.
-GIC options available at Oaken Financial include:
+GICs are savings vehicles that guarantee your principal and the interest rate you earn over a specific timeframe.
+GIC options available at Oaken Financial include the following:

 - Non-registered GICs – personal and commercial